Montenegro Birding Holiday – Lake Skadar, Bojana Delta, Durmitor

 Includes: accommodation for 7 nights, welcome dinner and 1 other evening meal, 5 guided birding excursions, lunches on excursion days, all transportation while in Montenegro.
 Flights not included.
 Single supplement £ 200.

-A beautifully renovated farmhouse with modern facilities, Villa Miela is the ideal base for guests on our Lake Skadar multi-activity holidays.
+A beautifully renovated farmhouse with swimming pool, Villa Miela is the ideal base for guests on our Lake Skadar multi-activity holidays.
 With panoramic views and a prime location offering easy access to the lake’s southern and northern shores as well as Virpazar’s restaurants and shops, it’s the perfect place to stay for families, couples and groups of friends.
-Make new friends as you share the well stocked kitchen, gorgeous outdoor terrace, gas BBQ and hot tub, or take over the whole complex if your group numbers 6 or more (a supplement may be charged).
+Make new friends as you share the well stocked kitchen, gorgeous outdoor terrace, gas BBQ and swimming pool, or take over the whole complex if your group numbers 6 or more (a supplement may be charged).

 At a glance